M. Fazlul Karim

-M. Fazlul Karim is a Bangladeshi diplomat and former Ambassador of Bangladesh to Saudi Arabia, Mexico, China and Italy.
+M. Fazlul Karim is a Bangladeshi diplomat and a former Ambassador of Bangladesh to Saudi Arabia, Mexico, Jordan, China and Italy.

 Early life

 Karim did his bachelors and master's in international relations at the University of Dhaka.

 Career

 Karim joined the foreign service branch of the Bangladesh Civil Service in 1984 or 1986.

 Karim was the director of the Ministry of Foreign Affairs.
 He was a counsellor at the Bangladesh embassy in the United States.
 He was a Deputy High Commissioner at the Bangladesh High Commission in Pakistan.
 He was the Consul General of Bangladesh in Hong Kong.
 He was the Director General of the South Asia wing, the SAARC wing, and the United Nations wing in the Ministry of Foreign Affairs.
 He was appointed the ambassador of Bangladesh to Italy on 13 January 2006, replacing Anwarul Bar Chowdhury.
 He served till 28 July 2008.
 Masud Bin Momen succeeded him.

-On 1 May 2008, Karim was appointed as the Ambassador of Bangladesh to Saudi Arabia replacing S. M. Ikramul Haque.
-In December 2010, he was replaced by Ambassador Mohammed Shahidul Islam.
-Karim served as Bangladesh's ambassador to Jordan.
-He went on to serve as the ambassador of Bangladesh to Mexico.
-In October 2014, he was appointed as the Ambassador of Bangladesh to China.
+On 1 May 2008, Karim was appointed as an ambassador of Bangladesh to Saudi Arabia replacing S. M. Ikramul Haque.
+In December 2010, he was replaced by Mohammed Shahidul Islam.

+Karim then served as an ambassador to Jordan.
+He went on to serve as the ambassador to Mexico in May 2013.

+In October 2014, he was appointed as the ambassador of Bangladesh to China.
 He received a delegation from the Asia-Pacific Space Cooperation Organization at the embassy.